-SVRT is divided into two classes: the set of positive examples, which are the images that satisfy the specific rule, and the set of negative examples, which do not satisfy the rule.
+SVRT consists of simple 2D images containing simple black closed curves on a white background.
+Every visual problem in SVRT is divided into two classes: the set of positive examples, which are the images that satisfy the specific rule, and the set of negative examples, which do not satisfy the rule.

-In Kim et al. (2018) the authors proposed an exhaustive evaluation of simple CNN-based networks on all the 23 different sub-tasks of the SVRT dataset.
-According to their findings, the most difficult same-different problems are the ones related to shape comparison under different geometric transformations (problems no. 1, 5, 20, 21).
+In [6] the authors proposed an exhaustive evaluation of simple CNN-based networks on all the 23 different sub-tasks of the SVRT dataset.
+According to their findings, the most difficult samedifferent problems are the ones related to shape comparison under different geometric transformations (problems no. 1, 5, 20, 21).
 For this reason, in this work, we tackle in great detail these four challenging problems.